apribadi/oxcart/README.md

 ## Features

 - fast
-- allocates single objects, slices, or arbitrary layouts
+- allocates single objects, slices, strings, or arbitrary layouts
 - sound
 - compatible with strict provenance

 ## Non-Features

-- no `drop` calls on deallocation
+- no `drop` calls for objects on arena `reset` or `drop`
 - no `allocator_api` integration

 ## License